Linzm99/MODBUS_KALEJA/README.md

 ### {Class} MControl

-Class for setting up a Motor Controller Object with its unique address
+Class for setting up a Motor Controller Object with its unique address.

 #### Input parameters